 This year one of my main goals is to travel more.
 The past few years my getaways have been quite few and far between – usually a couple each year, and I am really trying to make travelling more of a priority.
 I love visiting new places, but I think for a lot of people, the struggle can be in the preparation; finding the right destination, knowing when to travel, saving for trips, picking the right type of holiday for you.
-That’s why I wanted to put together a post of just a few of my favourite travelling tips to help you save, select and prepare for whatever travels you might want to go on; whether that be an overnight stay in a city you want to visit, or a long haul flight to somewhere exotic.
+That’s why I wanted to put together a post of just a few of my favourite travel tips to help you save, select and prepare for whatever travels you might want to go on; whether that be an overnight stay in a city you want to visit, or a long haul flight to somewhere exotic.

-My first tip and one that is definitely necessary for travelling (unless you are a great hitchhiker) is saving.
+My first travel tip and one that is definitely necessary for travelling (unless you are a great hitchhiker) is saving.
 Most people decide to book a holiday and then begin saving, but I would recommend having a savings account set up for this, that you can just transfer any extra cash into each month.
 They are super easy to set up, and you won’t believe how easy it is to build up a little pot of savings to go towards your next adventure.

 Each time I decide to have a night in rather than go out for some drinks, I transfer the amount I would have spent into the other account.
 I even do it with tiny things – like if I am thinking of grabbing a Starbucks and actually decide against it – I move over £4.
 Doesn’t seem like much but it totally builds up, and then if you want to pay a little extra for a sea view room or treat yourself to cocktails at that fancy bar when you are on holiday, you already have the savings.
 If you are really good at this, you will definitely save enough for an extra city break or bargain beach holiday in no time!